Dutch colonization of the Americas: Dutch Caribbean

 Until deep into the 19th century, the now Venezuelan islands of Aves, the Aves archipelago, Los Roques and La Orchila were also considered by the Dutch government to be part of the Dutch West Indies.

-The Netherlands Antilles remained an overseas territory of the Netherlands.
-It was granted self-rule in 1954.
-In 1986, Aruba was granted autonomy, separately from the other islands.
-On October 10, 2010, the Netherlands Antilles was dismantled.
-Like Aruba, the islands Curaçao and Sint Maarten became constituent countries of the Kingdom of the Netherlands.
-Bonaire, Saba, and Sint Eustatius became special municipalities of the Netherlands.
+The Dutch Caribbean remained an overseas territory of the Netherlands.
+It was granted self-rule in 1954 as the Netherlands Antilles.
+In 1969, unrest in Curaçao led to Dutch marines being sent to quell rioting.
+The 1969 uprising put an end to white dominance in politics and administration in Curaçao, and led to the ascendance of a new black political elite.
+Nearly all of the governors, prime ministers, and ministers in Curaçao since 1969 have been black.
+In 1986, Aruba gained its own autonomy after separating from the Netherlands Antilles.
+On October 10, 2010, the Netherlands Antilles was dissolved.
+Like Aruba, the islands of Curaçao and Sint Maarten became constituent countries of the Kingdom of the Netherlands.
+While Bonaire, Saba, and Sint Eustatius became special municipalities (public bodies) of the Netherlands.

 Tobago

 The Netherlands made numerous attempts to colonize Tobago (Nieuw-Walcheren) in the 17th century.
 Each time, the settlements were destroyed by rival European powers.
 Dutch settlements on Tobago: